156 Bartlett Hall

 Amherst, MA 0l003

-Deborah Carlin is a Professor and the Associate Chair of English at UMass, where she has taught since 1987.
+Deborah Carlin is a Professor of English at UMass, where she has taught since 1987.
 She holds a B.A., magna cum laude, in Literature (English & French) from the University of California, San Diego (1979), and an M.A. and Ph.D. in English and American Literature from Harvard University (1983, 1987), as well as a Master's Degree in Clinical Social Work from Smith College (1994).
 She has twice won distinguished teaching awards, at Harvard University (1984) and at UMass Amherst (1996).

 She is the author of Cather, Canon, and the Politics of Reading (1992), and the editor of Queer Cultures (2003), a course textbook and essay anthology, and the Broadview Edition of Sarah Orne Jewett's The Country of the Pointed Firs and Dunnet Landing Tales (2009).
 Professor Carlin has published several articles and reviews on Willa Cather and on Cather scholarship, as well as on Edith Wharton; African American literary criticism and theory; 19th-Century American women's philanthropic fiction; trauma, narrative, and multiple personality; graduate internship programs in the humanities; queer theory and the American novel; and how queer theory shaped an intersectional approach to a general education course on “Gender, Sexuality, Literature and Culture.”